-- Support the government in enforcing national policies which regulate the marketing of breastmilk substitutes
+- Develop and test monitoring mechanisms to assist the Cambodian government in enforcing national policies which regulate the marketing of breastmilk substitutes

 Legal Status of the International Code of Marketing of Breastmilk Substitutes: